Tongue-tie is one possible cause of sore nipples, but there are many other more common reasons.

 Tongue-tie occurs in 4-11% of newborns and is more common in males.

 Some babies with tongue-tie are able to attach to the breast and suck well.
 However, many have breastfeeding problems, resulting in nipple damage, poor milk transfer and low weight gains in the baby.
-Because baby may not be removing milk effectively, some mums may also end up with blocked ducts or mastitis.
+Because baby may not be removing milk well, some mums may also end up with breast inflammation or mastitis.

 Why is a tongue-tie a problem for breastfeeding?